omnibenchmark/omnibenchmark/omni/software/README.md

 ```
 if lmod not installed
     install lmod
-else

 for each omniblock:
     easybuild the easyconfig, build the singularity image
     push image to the registry
 ```

 6. Running a benchmark